 Hemangiomas are noncancerous growths that form due to an abnormal collection of blood vessels.
-They are usually found on the skin or internal organs—particularly the liver.
-Because they are congenital, most people develop them before birth, while they are still in the womb.
+They’re often found on the skin or internal organs, particularly the liver.
+They are usually congenital, which means that most people develop them before birth, while they’re still in the womb.

 Hemangiomas on the liver rarely cause symptoms.
-Usually, they are not discovered until you are tested for an unrelated condition.
+Usually, they’re not discovered until you are tested for an unrelated condition — this is called an “incidental finding.”
 Skin hemangiomas appear as small scratches on babies and grow larger as the child ages.
 However, most hemangiomas of the skin disappear by the age of 10.

 Hemangiomas are usually small, but in some cases they may grow large, or develop lesions and require removal.
 There are no known ways to prevent the growth of hemangiomas on the skin or organs.

 Hemangiomas of the skin develop when blood vessels group together into a single lump.
-Experts are not sure why blood vessels group together like this, but they suspect it is caused by certain proteins that are produced in the placenta during gestation (or the time when you are in the womb).
+Experts aren’t sure why blood vessels group together like this, but they suspect that it’s caused by certain proteins that are produced in the placenta during gestation (the time when you are in the womb).

 On the Skin

-Hemangiomas of the skin can form on the top layer of skin or on the fatty layer underneath.
+Hemangiomas of the skin can form on the top layer of skin or on the fatty layer underneath (called the subcutaneous layer).
 In the beginning, it may appear to be a red birthmark on the skin.
-Slowly, it will start to protrude from the skin.
+Slowly, it will start to protrude upward from the skin.

 On the Liver

 Hemangiomas of the liver form in and on the liver’s surface.
-These hemangiomas are thought to be estrogen-sensitive.
+These hemangiomas are thought to be sensitive to estrogen.
 During menopause, many women are prescribed replacement estrogen to minimize the symptoms caused by the decline of their natural estrogen levels.
-This excess estrogen can fuel the growth of liver hemangiomas.
+This excess estrogen can spur the growth of liver hemangiomas.